manuyeregui/things/README.md

 # Things

-Things is a personal project created with React.js that serves as a portfolio showcasing mini-projects of animations and good-loking UI.
+Things is a personal project created with React.js that serves as a portfolio showcasing mini-projects of animations and good-looking UI.
 These are mainly created with Framer Motion.

 ## 💻 Features